-For customers, this reactiveness can makes your brand seem more engaging and “on it”.
-You can talk to them in a much more personal and real-time way.
+This makes your brand seem more current, topical and relevant to customers.
+They can engage with your brand in a more personal and real-time way.

-But e-Commerce supported by martech gives you so many opportunities to grow your brand with customers online.
 Sell exclusive products.
 Sell additional services.
-Create a trusted channel straight from you to the customer.
+Create a trusted channel straight from your brand direct to the customer.

 The pioneers are the ones with arrows in their backs

-There’s great comment in Clayton Christensen’s book The Innovators Dilemma about how hard it is to be an innovator in most businesses. it goes something like “you always recognise the pioneers in any business.
+It’s important to be an innovator.
+There’s a great comment in Clayton Christensen’s The Innovators Dilemma about how hard it is to be an innovator.
+It goes something like “You always recognise the pioneers in any business.
 They’re the ones with the arrows in their backs”.

 We know that feeling.